It’s been a long two weeks, so if your 2018 resolutions have mostly flown out the window, we won’t judge.

 Having this rainy day fund can prove helpful to your debt-payoff goals, not to mention your own peace of mind — 64% of Americans who successfully paid down debt in 2017 had an emergency stash in place.

 2. Create a specific debt-payoff plan.
-Once you can check off having an emergency fund (plus a plan to build it up beyond one month’s pay), turn your attention toward your debt.
+Once you can check off having an emergency fund (plus a plan to build it up beyond one month’s expenses), turn your attention toward your debt.
 First things first: How much debt do you have, and where is it coming from?

 List each credit card or loan, its balance, minimum payment and interest rate.
 Which debt you choose to tackle first will depend on several factors (including what will keep you motivated most) but whatever you land on, just make sure you’re still making minimum payments on everything else.
-Here’s more on how you can prioritize which credit cards to pay off.

 3. Reduce your spending.
 Sure, this one’s obvious — the less money you spend from each paycheck, the more you can put toward your debt payments.
 But actually doing it?
 Yeah … not so much.
-For some, cutting out everyday expenses is one way to do it (goodbye $15 lunch runs).
+For some, cutting out everyday expenses is one way to do it (goodbye $15 salads).
 For others, you might consider paring down big recurring costs that really eat up your budget: food, utilities, subscriptions, phone bills and the like.

 On the flip side, you might also choose to up your savings game entirely by taking on a side gig, something that 20% of people from the survey did.
 After all, the gig economy abounds with ways to make extra money beyond your day job — and hey, you might not even have to leave your couch.
 Good luck!